AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/06_Subprograms/DeclsAndCalls/req.rst

-SC expectations for subprogram declarations and calls
+SC requirements for subprogram declarations and calls
 =====================================================